 Alden Weir studied under his father and at the Ecole des Beaux-Arts in Paris.
-He was unimpressed by the new school of painting known as Impressionism.
-"I never in my life saw more horrible things,” he wrote to his parents in 1877.
+He encountered the new school of painting known as Impressionism.
+It didn’t impress him.
+“I never in my life saw more horrible things,” he wrote to his parents in 1877.
 “They do not observe drawing nor form but give you an impression of what they call nature.
-It was worse than the Chamber of Horrors."
+It was worse than the Chamber of Horrors.”

-Weir would go on to found American Impressionism.
-It wasn’t long after writing that letter that he began to soften about European Impressionism.
+Weir would then go on to found American Impressionism.
+Shortly after writing that letter that he began to soften about European Impressionism.
 In 1880 and 1881, Weir bought two paintings by Edouard Manet for a New York art collector, Erwin Davis.

 According to one story, Davis badly wanted a small landscape owned by Weir, and offered him $10 and a farm in Branchville, Conn., in exchange.
 Weir agreed and in 1883 moved to what would become Weir Farm, a creative refuge for friends, family and artists.
 (The farm is now a National Historic Site run by the National Park Service.)

 According to other versions of the story, Weir Farm was owned by the family of his wife, Anna Baker.
 While there he strengthened his friendship with several other painters, Emil Carlson, Albert Pinkham Ryder, Childe Hassam, and John Henry Twachtman.